 There is not a lot about the Norfolk Island’s Passion Fruit Pie out there in big world wide web.
-All I could find was a recipe shared on the Norfolk Island Tourism Facebook page and an archived copy of The Australian Women’s Mirror, dated September 14, 1926.
-Under the heading of ‘Two Nice Puddings’, the Australian Women’s Mirror recipe is for Passion-fruit Pudding with the only thing pie like about it being the pie dish it is cooked in.
+All I could find was a recipe shared on the Norfolk Island Tourism Facebook page plus an archived copy of The Australian Women’s Mirror, dated September 14, 1926.
+Under the heading of ‘Two Nice Puddings’, the Australian Women’s Mirror recipe is for Passion-fruit Pudding with the only thing pie like about it being the dish it is cooked in.

 One theory is that the origins of the pie came from the American whalers who, in the late 19th century, would visit the Island during whaling season.
-As it meant being away from home for years at a time they brought their wives, leaving them on the island while they went out whaling.
+This meant being away from home for years at a time so they brought their wives, leaving them on the island while they went out whaling.
 It was the wives that introduced American style custard pies to the Norfolk Islanders, using whatever local ingredients they could get their hands on, including passion fruit.